segarciat/TLPI/ch22-Signals-Advanced-Features/exercises/03-sigwaitinfo-sigsuspend/README.md

 instead of specifying a new process mask before suspending, we instead specify a set of signals to wait for.
 Notice that the signals do not need to be unblocked;
 they will become pending, at which point `sigwaitinfo()` will return.
-I omitted the second argument by passing `NULL`, since we are not doing anything with it in the handler:
+I omitted the second argument by passing `NULL`, since we do not care for the information about the signal.
+I also eliminated the signal handler defined in the original program, since it is not needed to employ `sigwaitinfo()`.

 ```c
 sigset_t blockMask;